-"Healthcare is a dynamic industry that requires leadership focus," states Janet Wagner, a hospital CEO whose organization received the Baldrige National Quality Award (2015).
-Leadership is the first category within the Baldrige framework, and as AI Faber, President of the Baldrige Foundation, will tell you, it is not by accident but intentional design (Faber, 2018).
-Every winning organization will share that leadership is essential to success (Dickey, 1991; Goonan & Stoltz, 2004; Wagner, 2015).
+"Health care is a dynamic industry that requires leadership focus," states Janet Wagner, a hospital CEO whose organization received the Baldrige National Quality Award (2015).
+Leadership is the first category within the Baldrige framework, and as Al Faber, President and CEO of the Baldrige Foundation, said it is not by accident but intentional design (Faber, 2018).
+Every winning organization shares the belief that leadership is essential to success (Dickey, 1991; Goonan & Stoltz, 2004; Wagner, 2015).
 While it has not been empirically studied, leadership turnover and inconsistency is often reported as a primary reason that organizations withdraw from their Baldrige journey (Faber, 2018).

-When defining leadership, Yukl shares a quote by Stogdill saying, "there are almost as many definitions of leadership as there are persons who have attempted to define the concept" (as cited in Yukl, 2013).
+When defining leadership, Yukl quotes Stogdill saying, "there are almost as many definitions of leadership as there are persons who have attempted to define the concept" (as cited in Yukl, 2013).
 The Baldrige framework avoids this common pitfall and instead invites organizations to define their own style of leadership based on two primary questions: (1) how do your senior leaders lead the organization, and (2) how do you govern your organization and fulfill your societal responsibilities (Program, 2017)?
-The full criteria for Category I Leadership for Healthcare are included in Figure 3.
+The full criteria for Category I Leadership for Health Care are included in Figure 3.